5 Tips to Get the Best Looking Lawn in the Neighborhood

 Feed Your Lawn at Regular Intervals

 Many homeowners believe a one-time application of lawn food in the spring is enough to establish a lush, green lawn.
-The truth is, your lawn needs to be on a regular fertilization schedule in order to maintain a healthy green appearance.
+The truth is, your lawn needs to be on a regular fertilization schedule to maintain a healthy green appearance.
 The most important nutrient for promoting and maintaining excellent turf color and growth is nitrogen.
-Applying the correct amount of nitrogen not only will promote growth and color but will also improve the overall health.
-A healthier lawn will be better able to resist pests and diseases.
+Applying the correct amount of nitrogen will promote growth and color and also improve its overall health.
+A healthier lawn will be better at resisting pests and diseases.

 Mow at the Right Height

-How you mow your lawn can impact the appearance and health of the lawn.
+How you mow your lawn can impact its appearance and health.
 The minimum height recommended for the western slope is 2 ½ inches.
 However, 3 inches finished mowing height is ideal.
 By allowing the turf to grow to its optimum height, you’ll encourage it to establish a deeper root system.
-Taller turf grass will shade the soil (which helps conserve moisture) and helps to prevent weed seeds from germinating.
+Taller turf grass will shade the soil (which helps conserve moisture) and helps prevent weed seeds from germinating.
 It’s also important to remove only 1/3 of the height of the grass blade at a time.

 Properly Water Your Lawn

-All too often we talk to homeowners who are watering their lawn every day for short periods of time.
-This is the incorrect way to supply your lawn with the moisture it needs.
-The correct way to water your lawn is to water deeply and less frequently.
-Watering deeply encourages the roots to grow much deeper into the soil.
+Watering your lawn every day for short periods of time is the incorrect way to supply it with the moisture it needs.
+The correct way to water your lawn is deeply and less frequently.
+Watering encourages the roots to grow much deeper into the soil.
 This will greatly strengthen the health of the lawn and ensure a much better chance of survival during periods of drought.
 If your lawn has a wilted appearance (usually represented by a grayish looking color) this is a sure sign watering is needed.

 Control Weeds In Your Lawn

-Controlling weeds in your lawn is much easier than you would probably think.
-If you’ve put into practice the information in steps 1 through 3 above, then you’re well on your way to a weed-free lawn.
-Feeding your lawn regularly, mowing at the correct height, and proper irrigation all work together to establish and maintain a thick, green, and healthy lawn.
+Controlling weeds in your lawn is much easier than you might think.
+If you’ve put steps 1 through 3 into practice, then you’re well on your way to a weed-free lawn.
+Feeding your lawn regularly, mowing at the correct height, and proper irrigation all work together to establish and maintain a thick, green and healthy lawn.
 Weeds have a much more difficult time getting established in a thick healthy lawn.
 An occasional weed will eventually pop up here and there in your lawn despite your best turf management efforts.
 However, spot spraying weeds with a turf safe herbicide is much easier than trying to rescue a lawn that’s completely overwhelmed by them.